devgateway/www.developmentgateway.org/_posts/2011-04-12-aiddata-ccaps-and-government-of-malawi-to-geocode-aid-information-at-the-country-level.md

 old_path: news/aiddata-ccaps-and-government-malawi-geocode-aid-information-country-level
 title: AidData, CCAPS, and Government of Malawi to geocode aid information at the country level
-lede: AidData and the Climate Change and African Political Stability Program (CCAPS) at the University of Texas are working with Malawi's Ministry of Finance to geocode aid activity information.
+excerpt: AidData and the Climate Change and African Political Stability Program (CCAPS) at the University of Texas are working with Malawi's Ministry of Finance to geocode aid activity information.
 Geocoding, through which information is pinpointed to a precise geographic locality, provides a visual aid for development planning and